-If you’re shopping for your first home, you’ve probably noticed a lot of acronyms heading your way—APR, PMI, FICO, FHA, LTV, DTI, etc. When it comes to establishing your home buying budget, PITI is the first term you should tackle.
-These four figures will add up to your estimated monthly mortgage payment:
+Buying your first home?
+Be prepared to learn a list of delightful new acronyms—APR, PMI, FICO, FHA, LTV and DTI, just to name a few.
+When it comes to establishing your home buying budget, PITI is the first term you should tackle.

 The part of your monthly payment that is applied to the balance of your loan (without the interest)

 The interest paid in monthly increments for the life of your loan

 Your monthly property tax payment (approximately 1/12 of the total property tax for the year)